lisad/draft-happel-mailmaint-pdparchive/draft-happel-mailmaint-pdparchive.md

 ### Calendar events, tasks and groups

-JSCalendar {{RFC8984}} is the basis for representing events, tasks and groups in JSON.
+{{JSCalendar}} is the basis for representing events, tasks and groups in JSON.
 This section explains how to export individual events and tasks within an archive.
 JMAP for Calendars (https://datatracker.ietf.org/doc/draft-ietf-jmap-calendars/) does provide some additional considerations when producing calendar data from a JMAP system or to be consumed by a JMAP system, so it is also a normative reference.

-Note on CalDAV {{RFC4791}} compatibility: Although CalDAV servers are fairly common, they support the older VEVENT and VTODO syntax.
+Note on  {{CalDAV}} compatibility: Although CalDAV servers are fairly common, they support the older VEVENT and VTODO syntax.
 This specification requires the JSCalendar syntax instead.
 Either way, a server building a personal data archive is likely transforming an internal implementation-specific relational data format to an export format.